NeuralEnsemble/neurotune/doc/installation.rst

     git clone https://github.com/vellamike/Optimal-Neuron.git

-Then navigate to the "Optimal Neuron" directory and run the command:
+Then navigate to the "Neurotune" directory and run the command:

 ::

    python setup.py install

 You may need to run the above command as root.
-Optimal Neuron should now be installed.
+Neurotune should now be installed.

 pyMOOSE instllation
 -------------------